-We offer some early morning (from 7am) and later evening appointments (until 7.30pm).
-Please phone for details.
+We offer early morning appointments with one of our Nurse Practitioners / Prescribers from 07:00hrs on a Thursday.
 These are all bookable up to 6 weeks ahead.
 Booking early will mean you are more likely to be able to see the doctor or nurse of your choice at a time most convenient to you.
 Please make a separate appointment for each person who needs to see a doctor or nurse, also note that only one health problem can be discussed during an appointment.

 Telephoning the Doctor